The Role of Diet in Chronic Pain

 If you want to learn more about the negative health effects of eating animal products and the growing movement toward a plant-based diet, I recommend watching the engaging documentaries What the Health and Forks Over Knives (both available with a Netflix or Amazon Prime subscription, and available to rent or buy through other streaming services).

-If you’re curious about athletic performance on a plant-based diet, watch From the Ground Up, available to rent on YouTube and Amazon Prime.
-And be sure to go see The Game Changers, coming to theaters September 16th.
+If you’re curious about athletic performance on a plant-based diet, The Game Changers is a must-see.
 This “revolutionary new documentary about meat, protein, and strength,” produced by James Cameron, Arnold Schwarzenegger, and Jackie Chan, is sure to change public perception of plant-based diets.

 How a plant-based diet can reduce and eliminate chronic pain conditions